AlexanderMaxRanabel/giza-specification/specification.md

 - Message ID: An identifier for tracking requests and matching responses.

 4.2.
 Payload:
 The payload contains the specific data for each message type.
-The format of the payload varies depending on the operation being performed.
+The format of the payload varies depending on the operation being performed and implemented by Protocol Implementer.

 5. Security Considerations:
 - Giza protocol should incorporate secure communication mechanisms, such as encryption and authentication, to protect against unauthorized access or tampering.